Motorola Edge 20 release date, price, specs, 5G and more

 Motorola Edge 20: software

-Motorola is shipping the Edge 20 series with Android 11, and promises one full OS upgrade and two years of security updates going forward.
-While it says it's constantly reviewing this policy, a single Android upgrade isn't good compared to the two years offered by Samsung, three years by OnePlus, or the five-year-plus gold standard laid down by Apple with iOS.
+Motorola is shipping the Edge 20 series with Android 11, and promises two full OS upgrades and two years of security updates.
+This is comparable to the two years of full updates offered by Samsung, but doesn't match up to the three years by OnePlus, or the five-year-plus gold standard laid down by Apple with iOS.

 Aside from Android, Motorola is also introducing the newest editions of its ReadyFor system, which allows you to use your phone with larger displays to access fuller versions of streaming apps, mobile games and video chat apps, or even a full-blown desktop mode.